NorCal Highs Could Hit 108 On Memorial Day, Excessive Heat Watch Issued

 SACRAMENTO (CBS13) — The unofficial start of summer is going to feel a whole lot like mid-summer, weather forecasters say.

-An Excessive Heat Watch is going into effect Memorial Day weekend for the Sacramento Valley – with the region expected to see 100-degree days earlier than usual.READ MORE: 4.2-Magnitude Earthquake Shakes Lake Tahoe
+An Excessive Heat Watch is going into effect Memorial Day weekend for the Sacramento Valley – with the region expected to see 100-degree days earlier than usual.READ MORE: Sacramento Neighborhoods See Surge In Cockroach Infestations

-READ MORE: SB I-5 Traffic Backed Up Through Stockton Due To Rollover Crash

 ⚠️ An Excessive Heat Watch is in effect for the Valley, foothills & portions of the Delta Sunday through Tuesday.
 High temperatures will soar into the upper 90s to near 108°.
 Pay special attention to sensitive groups such as the elderly and young children! #cawx pic.twitter.com/knUIzJ4xDc